Importance of IoT Privacy and Security

 As you would know, trust is a major factor when it comes to sharing information over the Internet.
 And as IoT is getting more and more devices connected, more and more people are having connections with companies, the government, conglomerates, etc.

-There is an endless string of tools that help in data gathering – sensors, devices, data generated from IP devices, machines that analyze collected cache and cookies and many more.
+There are an endless string of tools that help in data gathering – sensors, devices, data generated from IP devices, machines that analyze collected cache and cookies and many more.
 Connecting more IoT-supporting devices increases the threat to your personal data.
 It becomes more vulnerable to a breach.
 One cannot connect to IoT devices without lowering defense protocols.

 How to protect your privacy in such a vulnerable digital setting?